Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 - Take the item on top of the stack and add it to the list visited.
 - Create a list of the adjacent nodes of that vertex.
 Add node that is not in the visited list at the top of the stack.

-_I'm starting to the graph and with this algorithm I explore it; As result I'm obtained a tree_.
+_I'm starting to the graph and with this algorithm I explore it; as result I'm obtained a tree_.

 **Breadth first Search(BFS)**